DafPhil/iota-wiki/docs/learn/about-iota/data-transfer.md

 **Message ID**

-The message ID is created as a unique cryptographic hash out of the bytes contained in the message.
+The message ID is a unique cryptographic hash out of the bytes contained in the message.
 It is created by the client (application) or wallet that issues the message.

 **Network ID**

-Network ID is an identification in which IOTA network the message belongs (mainnet/testnet/private network).
-Nodes will only accept messages that identify themself as part of the network the node belongs to.
+Network ID shows to which IOTA network the message belongs (mainnet, testnet, or private network).
+Nodes will only accept messages that identify themself as part of the same network to which the node belongs.

 **Parents length and Parents ID**